15th Guards Motor Rifle Regiment: World War II

+Cold War

 In 1953, the 15th Guards Rifle Regiment was reorganized into the 130th Guards Mechanised Regiment (military unit 73881) of the 23rd Guards Mechanised Division.
 In 1957, the regiment became the 406th Guards Motor Rifle Regiment, with the creation of motor rifle units and formations.

 On 4 May 1990 the regiment reverted to its Second World War number as the 15th Guards Motor Rifle Regiment.

+Post–Cold War era

 On May 15, 2009, during a military reorganisation, the regiment was disbanded.
 The regiment was revived in 2013 as part of the 2nd Guards Motor Rifle Division.